sanath-ai/Multi-Label-Image-Classification-of-CelebA/README.md

 # Multi-Label-Image-Classification-of-CelebA
 In this project we are classifying an image into 40 classes which are the facial attribute.
+Dataset link <https://www.kaggle.com/jessicali9530/celeba-dataset>

 ## Preprocessing and EDA